wcfrobert/wthisj/README.md

 $$Ad^2 = (b_2 d) (b_1/2)^2$$

 For the two web areas highlighted in green, we will add up both the the  $I_x$ and $I_y$ term.
 Since the centroid of green rectangle coincide with the centroid of the shear perimeter, we do not need to consider the $A d^2$ term (because d is 0).
-Recall that for a rectangular area, the formula for moment of inertia is equal to $I = bh^3/12$.
+Recall that moment of inertia for a rectangular area is equal to $I = bh^3/12$.
 Therefore:

 $$I_x = \frac{d b_1^3}{12}$$

 $$I_y = \frac{b_1 d^3}{12}$$

-Putting all the pieces together, taking note that we have 2 webs and 2 flanges, we arrive at the same equation as above:
+Putting all the pieces together, taking note that we have 2 "webs" and 2 "flanges", we arrive at the same equation for interior condition as above:

 $$J_c = 2(\frac{d b_1^3}{12}+\frac{b_1 d^3}{12}) + 2(b_2 d) (b_1/2)^2$$